 Maple Street Biscuit Company opened its doors in Florida in 2012.
 Today there are 8 locations across the south, including the Chattanooga location at 407 Broad Street.
-The food here is absolutely amazing if I do say so myself.
+The restaurant opens at 7:00 am daily and is open through lunch.

 I ordered The Five and Dime (pictured below).
 It is The Five (flaky biscuit, all-natural fried chicken breast, pecan wood smoked bacon, cheddar cheese, topped with sausage gravy with a little kick) topped with a fried egg.
 It was so good that I was tempted to lick my plate.
 The price was a little bit more than five and dime, costing $9 per plate, but it was well worth it.

 The jellies and jams are made in-house without preservatives.
 Coffee beans are roasted each week and ground fresh daily.
 The syrup served at Maple Street Biscuit Company comes from the Bissell Family Farm which has been making real maple syrup for 150 years.